The Vulture Goddess Nekhbet: Sacred Symbol in Ancient Egypt

 Therefore, the ancient Egyptians considered that this bird's way of protecting and caring for its eggs by spreading its wings and caring for these eggs in this way is the best form of protection and care, especially since this bird is characterized by the length of its wings.

-And the ancient Egyptians, when they expressed the word mother in the ancient Egyptian language, took this bird in the word (mwt) to express the word mother, and when they wanted to express protection, they took the same bird to express the word protection in the word (mky).
-Protect, nurture, or preserve something.
 The eagle's relationship with the word “mother” (mwt) was not just a linguistic relationship, but it was based on a real and poignant observation of the bird's behavior.
 It is natural for a mother to provide protection and warmth to her offspring, and this is exactly what the eagle does when it spreads its wings with extraordinary tenderness over the eggs.
 The ancient Egyptians saw in this act a true embodiment of the idea of “motherhood” and turned it into a sacred symbol.

 For more about for more about Motherhood and Childhood